Payback (2017): Preliminary matches

 The actual pay-per-view opened with the first interbrand match, in which SmackDown's Kevin Owens defended the United States Championship against Raw's Chris Jericho.
 Owens attempted a Pop-up Powerbomb on Jericho, who countered into a hurricanrana.
 Jericho applied the "Walls of Jericho" but Owens touched the ropes with only one finger to break the hold.
 After Owens failed to execute a Pop Up Powerbomb, Jericho forced Owens to submit to the "Walls of Jericho" to regain the title for a second time.
 As a result of the win, Jericho was transferred to the SmackDown brand.

-Next, Neville defended the NXT Cruiserweight Championship against Austin Aries.
+Next, Neville defended the WWE Cruiserweight Championship against Austin Aries.
 In the climax, as Aries applied the "Last Chancery", Neville pulled the referee by his shirt.
 The referee then disqualified Neville, resulting in Aries winning the match but not the title.

-Later, The Hardy Boyz (Jeff and Matt Hardy) defended the Raw Tag Team Championship against The Bar (Cesaro and Sheamus).
+Later, The Hardy Boyz (Jeff Hardy and Matt Hardy) defended the Raw Tag Team Championship against Cesaro and Sheamus.
 The end came when Jeff performed a "Swanton Bomb" on Sheamus, who was covering Matt and unaware that Jeff was the legal man.
-Jeff then pinned Sheamus to retain the title.
+Jeff then pinned Sheamus to retain the titles.
 After the match, the two teams shook hands.
 However, as Jeff and Matt were celebrating, Cesaro and Sheamus returned and attacked The Hardys, thereby turning heel.

 In the fourth match, Bayley defend the Raw Women's Championship against Alexa Bliss.
-The match ended after Bliss performed a Snap DDT on Bayley to win the title for the first time.
+In the climax, Bayley countered a Code Red attempt by Bliss into a pinning combination, but Bliss kicked out and sent Bayley head first into the ring post.
+Bayley then rolled up Bliss, but Bliss kicked out and performed a Snap DDT on Bayley to win the title for the first time.
 As a result of her win, Bliss became the first wrestler to win both the Raw and SmackDown women's championships.